-It's perhaps not surprising – the two companies are well known and each offer a wide range of content across hundreds of channels.
+It's perhaps not surprising – the two companies are well known, and both offer a wide range of content across hundreds of channels.
 But which should you choose when taking out a new deal?
 Read on to find out how they compare.

-Sky is best known as a pay TV provider, although it also offers broadband, home and now mobile phone services.
+Sky is best known as a pay-TV provider, although it also offers broadband, home phone and now mobile phone services.
 Like BT, Plusnet and TalkTalk, Sky's broadband service is supplied using the Openreach network, while its TV channels come via a satellite dish attached to your property.

-In contrast, Virgin Media specialises in broadband, though it also offers pay TV, home and mobile phone options.
-Unlike Sky, Virgin's services are supplied through its own fibre optic network, which offers faster broadband speeds but isn't as widely available.
+In contrast, Virgin Media specialises in broadband, although it also offers pay TV, home and mobile phone options.
+Unlike Sky, Virgin's services are supplied through its own fibre-optic network, which offers faster broadband speeds but isn't as widely available.

-Both providers offer long contracts - Sky's last 18 months while Virgin Media's are 12 months long.
-Virgin Media also offers a rolling, 30 day option for its broadband and phone deals.
+Both providers offer long contracts; typically 18 months.
+Virgin Media also offers a rolling, 30-day option for its broadband and phone deals.

 |Sky TV||Virgin Media|